4rlm/crm_formatter/README.md

-# CRMFormatter
+# **CRM Formatter**

-Reformat and Normalize CRM Contact Data, Addresses, Phones, Emails and URLs.
+#### Reformat and Normalize CRM Contact Data, such as Addresses, Phones and URLs.

-Please note, that this gem is a rapid work in process.
-It is from a collection of modules currently being used on a production app, but decided to open them up.
-The tests have not yet been written for the gem and there will still be changes in the near future.
-Documentation is limited, but is coming.
-Here are some basic points below to help you get started.
+**CRM Formatter** was originally designed to curate high-volume enterprise-scale asynchronous web scraping via Nokogiri, Mechanize, and Delayed_job.
+Web Scraping *aka Web Harvesting / Data Mining* is notoriously unreliable *sticky* work with endless edge-cases to overcome.
+Accurately, yet efficiently curating such data is a constant and evolving task, and will continue to be the core functionality of **CRM Formatter**.
+However, it also plays an integral role in routine functions of apps, like formatting, normalizing, and even scrubbing existing databases, and submitted form data before saving to the database; via model callbacks, such as `before_validation` or `before_save`.

+###### The **CRM Formatter** Gem is currently in `--pre` versioning, aka **beta mode** with frequent updates.
+Formal tests in the gem environment are still on the way.
+However, **CRM Formatter** has been developed continuously for several years and is a reliable and integral part of a production CRM data verification app.
+The process of isolating the various modules into a consolidated open source gem has just recently begun, so documentation is still limited, but is frequently being added and refined.

 ## Getting Started
+**CRM Formatter** is compatible with Rails 4.2 and 5.0, 5.1 and 5.2 on Ruby 2.2 and later.

 In your Gemfile add: